Chauncey Sparks: Governor

-In 1942, Sparks defeated James E. Folsom and Chris Sherlock to win the governor's seat, in the process proving himself "an adaptable 'born-aginner' candidate: against organized labor, against social welfare of any kind, against progressive taxation, against anything that smacked of the hated 'collectivist' New Deal."
+In 1942, Sparks defeated James E. Folsom and Chris Sherlock to win the governor's seat.
+Prior to his term as governor, Sparks had an unprogressive legislative record, but by the time he campaigned for the position of governor he renounced his previous record and during his time as governor advocated various improvements in areas like health, welfare education, agriculture and labor rights.
+In regards to the latter, Sparks advocated legislation aimed at providing minimum wages and maximum hours for unprotected workers.

 During his administration, Sparks had to contend with the effects of a wartime economy and the dismantling of war-geared programs after World War II.
 The massive industrial growth in Alabama during the war resulted in numerous labor problems, making it necessary to re-establish the state Labor Department.

 Sparks achieved noteworthy educational gains by doubling state appropriations and lengthening the seven-month school term to eight months.
 Nevertheless, the system was segregated, and black education was typically underfunded by the state legislature, as were other black facilities.

 Under his administration, the University of Alabama School of Medicine (now The University of Alabama at Birmingham) was established in Birmingham, which had become a major industrial city; and a school of forestry was opened at Alabama Polytechnic Institute (now Auburn University).
 Due to his agricultural background, Sparks was interested in aiding the state's agricultural programs.
 This included increased appropriations and the establishment of several new farm experiment stations under the auspices of Alabama Polytechnic Institute's Agricultural College.

 During Sparks' administration, a constitutional amendment was passed requiring the state legislature to convene every two years instead of every four years.
 The legislature continued to be dominated by rural counties and was not reapportioned to acknowledge changes in the state and movement of population to urban centers until the mid-century.
 One of Sparks' most significant achievements was his success in reducing state debt by 25 percent.